-Howard L. Rehs © Rehs Galleries, Inc., New York - February 2010
+Howard L. Rehs © Rehs Galleries, Inc., New York -February 2010

 Gallery Updates: We will be exhibiting at the American International Fine Art Fair (Feb.
 3-8, 2010) and at the Palm Beach Jewelry, Art & Antiques Show (Feb 13-16, 2010).
-Both shows are at the Palm Beach Convention Center, Palm Beach, Florida.
+Both shows are in Palm Beach, Florida.

-Web Site Updates: Works by the following artists have made their way through the site: Charles Daubigny, Henri Harpignies, Edouard Cortès, Louis Aston Knight, Antoine Blanchard and George Clare.
-Two new works are featured below:
+Web Site Updates: Works by the following artists have made their way through the site: Daubigny, Harpignies, Cortès, Aston Knight, Blanchard and Clare.